-At the end of each iteration, the whole team conducts a retrospection, facilitated by the Team Agility Master.
+At the end of each iteration, the whole team conducts a retrospection, facilitated by the Team Agility Coach.
 The key question is, “If we could do it again, what would we keep doing and what would we improve?”

 To answer this, the team discusses the following:

 Some organizations boil these down into three broad questions: “What?”, “So What?”, and “Now What?”

 The retrospective should be facilitated.
 See Facilitate the Iteration Retrospective.

 The Iteration Retrospective should result in one to three stories for the next iteration reflecting a “vital few” improvements to the process